 '''

-:- public(ur1//1).
+:- public(url//1).

 :- public(op(800, fx, tag)).

 '''

 Note that, in the case of operators, the operator definitions don't become global when the entity containing the directives is compiled and loaded.
-This prevents an application breaking when e.g. an updated third-party library adds new operators.
+This prevents an application from breaking when, for example, an updated third-party library adds new operators.
 It also allows loading entities that provide conflicting operator definitions.
 Here the usual programming idiom is to copy the operator definitions to a uses/2 directive.
 For example, the lgtunit tool makes available a (=~=)/2 predicate (for approximate float equality) that is intended to be used as an infix operator: